jlangr/ccode2/continuous-design.md

 }
 ```

 Anti-idiom?
-Despite the fact that this construct demands **five precious freaking vertical source lines**, we usually digest it as a single chunk when we see it (because unfortunately we see it a lot).
+Despite the fact that this construct demands **five precious vertical source lines**, we usually digest it as a single chunk when we see it (because unfortunately we see it a lot).
 Sometimes we even spot that some chucklehead has reversed the order of the `true` and `false` returns.

 We rarely say that things are flat-out wrong in programming, but this is one of those cases.